wjayee/tp/docs/UserGuide.md

 #### Deleting an animal: `delete`
 Deletes the specified animal from the address book.

-Format: `delete ID`
+Format: `delete INDEX`

-* Deletes the animal at the specified `ID`.
+* Deletes the animal at the specified `INDEX`.
-* The ID refers to the Animal ID number.
+* The `INDEX` refers to the animal of the `INDEX` on the animal list view.
+* `INDEX` is based on 1-indexing, i.e first animal will be at index 1.

 Examples:
-* `list` followed by `delete 2` still deletes the animal with ID 2.
+* `delete 2` deletes the animal at `INDEX 2`.

-* `find Tofu` followed by `delete 1` still deletes the animal with ID 1 which might not be the same as the animal in the find list.
+#### Editing an animal: `Edit`
+Edits animals specified by the index with the newly specified prefix attributes.

-#### Finding an animal: `find`
+#### Searching an animal: `Search`
-Finds animals whose names/ID contain any of the given keywords.
+Searches animals that are filtered using the specified prefixes.

-Format: `findn KEYWORD [MORE_KEYWORDS]…​` OR `findi KEYWORD [MORE_KEYWORDS]…​`
+Format: `search KEYWORD [MORE_KEYWORDS]…​`

-* findn searches for animals whose names contain any of the given keywords while findi searches for animals whose ID contain any of the given keywords.
+* Searches for animals whose attributes contain any of the specified search values in the prefix filter.
 * The search is case-insensitive. e.g `pookie` will match `Pookie`
-* Animals matching at least one keyword will be returned (i.e. `OR` search). e.g. `pookie tofu` will return `Pookie` and `Tofu`

 Examples:
-* `findn Pookie` returns `Pookie`
+* `find n/Pookie` returns all animals with the name `Pookie`
-* `findi 1234` returns `Pookie`
+* `find n/1234` returns `Pookie`

-#### Clearing all entries : `clear`
-Clears all entries from the address book.

-Format: `clear`

 #### Exiting the program : `exit`
 Exits the program.

 Format: `exit`

 #### Saving the data

-PawFection data are saved in the hard disk automatically after any command that changes the data.
+Pawfection data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### Editing the data file

-PawFection data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Pawfection data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>
 **Caution:**
 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </box>

 _Details coming soon ..._